ChrisBarker-NOAA/build-deps-pep/pep-0NNN.rst

 ========

-This PEP specifies how Python software packages should specify their build dependencies (e.g. what dependencies are required to go from source checkout to built wheel).
+This PEP specifies how Python software packages should specify their build dependencies (i.e. what dependencies are required to go from source checkout to built wheel).
 As part of this specification, a new configuration file is introduced for software packages to use to specify their build dependencies (with the expectation that the same